For information about Noah or how to adopt Noah, please contact Little Heart K9. email: firstname.lastname@example.org or call/text 520-471-0823.

 Listening to the neighbors dogs.

 Noah, relaxing in the house.
-Could this boy be your next dog?
+Could this boy be your next fur-ever dog?
 Contact Little Heart K9 for adoption information.